|

 Power to make regulations (Gov. in Council)

-Named Mr. Alex C. Anderson of Victoria as Inspector of Fisheries for Fisheries in British Columbia
+Finally named Mr. Alex C. Anderson of Victoria as Inspector of Fisheries for British Columbia

 1875 discussion about the destruction of spawning beds by gold miners

-1885 Fishing Licences initiated in British Columbia as a result of the demise of the Columbia & Sacramento Rivers
+1885 Fishing Licences initiated in BC as a result of the demise of the Columbia &

-1887 Vessel Sir James Douglas patrols British Columbia as a lighthouse and buoy tender
+1887 Vessel Sir James Douglas patrols BC as a lighthouse and buoy tender

 1890 Salmon fishery declines